Image Compression Using Novel View Synthesis Priors: Methods

-An effective initialization is crucial for the rapid convergence of optimization algorithms.
+The first step is to initialize the latent representation that we aim to estimate.
+An effective initialization is crucial for rapid convergence of optimization algorithms.
 In inspection missions where the vehicle moves slowly and steadily, there are minimal changes in the latent representation between consecutive frames.
-Assuming such a scenario, we use the optimized latent representation from the previous frame as an initialization point for estimating the latent representation in the current frame, provided that a ``good" previous frame exists.
+Assuming such a scenario, we use the optimized latent representation from the previous frame as an initialization point to estimate the latent representation in the current frame, provided that a ``good'' previous frame exists.
 This approach leverages the small inter-frame variations in the latent representation, enabling faster convergence due to the proximity of the initial estimate to the true latent representation.
 By utilizing the optimized latent representation from the previous frame whenever possible, we mitigate the issues associated with sensor drift, biases, and estimator noise, providing a more accurate starting point for optimization.

-To determine whether a previous frame is ``good", we compute the MSE between the normalized camera image and the normalized rendered image at the optimized latent representation from the previous frame, and compare it against a predetermined threshold.

-When a ``good" previous frame is unavailable, such as at the start of a mission, or when the MSE of previous frame exceeds the threshold, other initialization strategies can be used.
-In this paper, we employ a trained neural network-based estimator~\cite{peng_pose_2024} to provide an initial estimate of the latent representation in such cases.